-Sudan: Military junta and civilian movement leaders to sign historic Constitutional Declaration today
+Sudan: Military junta and civilian movement leaders to sign historic Constitutional Charter today

-The declaration will be signed by representatives of the Transitional Military Council and the the Forces for Freedom and Change, the main coalition that led a popular uprising of millions of Sudanese across the country, culminating in the ousting of President Omar al Bashir on April 11.
+The document will be signed by representatives of the Military Council and the Forces for Freedom and Change, the coalition that led the popular uprising of millions of Sudanese across the country, culminating in the ousting of President Omar al Bashir on April 11.

 John Prendergast, Co-Founder of The Sentry, said in a press release yesterday: ”This agreement is a potential new beginning for a country tormented by war and dictatorship since its independence.